- 9 minutes to read

 • sysadmin or at least db_owner

-NOTE: **See specific text for SQL instance above for membership in either sysadmin and/or db_owner for the automatic shrink of Nodinite related Log Databases
+See the specific text for the SQL instance above for membership in either sysadmin and/or db_owner for the automatic shrink of Nodinite related Log Databases

 What Firewall settings are required for the Configuration Database?

 The Configuration Database requires both inbound and outbound ports to be opened.
-Since Nodinite is highly configurable, the actual ports in use may differ from what's being exampled here.
+Since Nodinite is highly configurable, the actual ports in use may differ from those shown here.

 The following image shows which Core Services are using the Configuration Database: